db0company/Ionis-Users-Informations/README.markdown

 This function **update** the informations files and the MySQL database.

 **Good idea to put it in a crontab!**
+See the update.php example file.

+Example of crontab line :
+     @daily php5 /path/to/file/update.php

 ### Get MySQL table Id